-Obstetrics and Gynecology Obstetrics & Gynecology Year 4 Rotations Continued Course Number (Campus) Name/General Description MOBG-8303 (Lubbock) Gynecology Sub-Internship This four week Sub Internship will provide the student the opportunity to function as a first year resident on the Gynecologic service.
-The student will evaluate, present, and manage patients that present to clinic and the EC with gynecologic complaints and participate in and care for patients that undergo gynecologic surgery.
-On days assigned to the operating room the student will be expected to: prepare for and perform as a surgical assistant for assigned gynecologic cases, communicate with operating room nursing and ancillary staff, and become proficient in preoperative 'time out', and illustrate proper aseptic technique, and patient positioning in the operating room.
-Prior to surgical cases the student will review the surgical steps for and complications of commonly MOBG-8303 (Lubbock) performed gynecologic surgeries as well as recent literature in regard to surgical outcomes.
-The student will gain experience in eye-hand coordinated movements relevant to basic laparoscopy in the simulation lab and with knot tying using a self-directed suture curriculum.
+Obstetrics and Gynecology Course Number (Campus) Name/General Description MOBG-8303 (Amarillo, Lubbock) MOBG-8411 (Elective) Gynecology Sub-Internship This four-week Sub-Internship will provide the student the opportunity to function as a first-year resident on the Gynecologic service.
+The student will evaluate, present, and manage patients that present to clinic and the EC with gynecologic complaints and participate in and care for patient that undergo gynecologic surgery.
+On days assigned to the operating room the student will be expected to: prepare for and perform a surgical assistant for assigned gynecologic cases, communicate with operating room nursing and ancillary staff, and become proficient in preoperative "time out", and illustrate proper aseptic technique, and patient positioning in the operating room.
+Prior to surgical cases the student will review the surgical steps for and complications of commonly performed gynecologic surgeries as well as recent literature in regard to surgical outcomes.
+The student will gain experience in eye- hand coordinated movements relevant to basic laparoscopy in the simulation lab and with knot tying using a self-directed suture curriculum.
 The student will demonstrate effective communication skills regarding patient sign out and hand off, recognize and participate in systems improvements, and communicate with nursing and ancillary staff to promote teamwork, and patient care.
 The student will prepare for and attend Friday afternoon didactics including the participation in preoperative surgical conference.
-Pediatrics Course Number (Campus) Name/General Description
+Orthopedic Surgery Course Number (Campus) Name/General Description MORS-8301 (Amarillo, Covenant, Lubbock, Permian Basin) MORS-8351 AW Orthopedic Surgery Sub-Internship The Orthopedic Surgery Sub-Internship offers fourth year medical students with a strong interest in the Orthopedic Surgery subspecialty, an opportunity to acquire and assimilate advanced clinical responsibilities at an intern level, by exposure to orthopedic patients in various clinical settings: inpatient, outpatient, and operating room.
+This four-week elective rotation will provide an educational curriculum that emphasizes teaching of fundamental concepts of total patient musculoskeletal care.
+The sub-intern will be assigned to a different faculty mentor each week in order to learn and apply information for a variety of musculoskeletal/medical disorders, based on the patient group for which he/she is responsible.
+This will assist in maximizing academic preparation for postgraduate clinical performance as an intern.
+The sub-intern will function as the primary point of contact, assisted by an Orthopedic resident, and supervised by the attending for all care issues concerning specific patients on different services.
+The sub-intern will attend all Orthopedic Department conferences, present lecture(s) specific for their team along with hospital rounds, morning trauma report, Journal Club, and all other didactic events.
+The sub-intern will take in-house calls at least once per week with the call day established by the orthopedic staff, and discuss ER cases to further enhance the sub-intern's educational experience.
+The sub-intern will strictly follow duty hours' guidelines as mandated by the Accreditation Council of Graduate Medical Education's Common Program Requirements.